batuhanfaik/itu-cmpe/docs/source/user/Zeynep Yetistiren.rst

 - Facility id must exist in the facility table
 - Staff id must exist in the staff table
 - Other fields are optional.
+- Title and Duty attributes cannot be longer than 20 chars.

 There is no restriction for the delete operation.